bhat0155/DevTinder/Readme.md

 # Making connections API
 - the status should be accepted
 - the logged in user must be either from FromUserId or toUserID

+# Making feed API
+- Logged in user must see cards whom he has not sent request to. (interested or ignored)
+- approach filter array where status != interested/ignored or status does not exist
+- or if userID exist in connections, do not show

+- user should see everyone except:
+- himself
+- people he has sent request to.
+    - includes people who accepted him
+    - people he sent interested to
+    - people who rejected him or he rejected

+- find one and do fromuserid and touserid to himself . use.select to get only 2 fields.
+- use DS set which avoids duplication. add fromuserid and touserid. save id in string format.
+- hideprople=foreach((item)=> set.add(item.fromid)). do same for touserid.
+- the result will be array whose cards we dont wanna see
+- now find all people hose id is not in didepeople
+- _id: nin and arrayfrom(hidepeople)
+- ne: loggedInuserid
+-

+- /:id params
+- ?id query

+- to use pagination, mongodb gives us skip() and limit();